Better Mistakes

-Better Mistakes is the second studio album by American singer Bebe Rexha, released on May 7, 2021, by Warner Records.
+Better Mistakes is the second studio album by American singer-songwriter Bebe Rexha, released on May 7, 2021, by Warner Records.
 It serves as the follow-up to her debut studio album, Expectations (2018) and contains guest features from Travis Barker, Ty Dolla Sign, Trevor Daniel, Lil Uzi Vert, Doja Cat, Pink Sweats, Lunay and Rick Ross.
 The album was preceded by the singles "Baby, I'm Jealous", "Sacrifice", and "Sabotage".

 Background

-Bebe worked on the album and finished it before the COVID pandemic, with most of the recording taking place in the summer and fall of 2019.
-Rexha announced the parent album's title as Better Mistakes, along with its artwork and release date (May 7, 2021), on April 14, 2021, along with the announcement of the third single, "Sabotage".
+Bebe worked on the album and finished it before the COVID-19 pandemic, with most of the recording taking place in the summer and fall of 2020.
+Rexha announced the album's title as Better Mistakes, along with its artwork and release date (May 7, 2021), on April 14, 2021, along with the announcement of the third single, "Sabotage".
 On April 15, she revealed the tracklist on her social media accounts.
 The album was available for pre-order on April 16, conceding with the release of "Sabotage".